AlexGKim/academic-kickstart/content/post/likenothing.md

 Dark Matter).
 So the statistical properties of the distribution of galaxies are expected to be directly related those of the energy fluecations.

+{{< figure library="true" src="sdss2_pie2.jpg" title="Image: Sloan Digital Sky Survey" lightbox="true" >}}

 In a nutshell, given the statistcal properties of the temperature variations seen by Planck and a theory of gravity, we can predict the statistical properties of galaxues.

-The simplest ``statistical properties'' that can be considered are the strength of the flutuations and the typical size of the fluctuotions.
-For example in picture made by Planck, these correspond to the range of  temperatures between the blue and red blobs, and the sizes of the blobs.
+The simplest "statistical properties" that are onsidered are the amplitude of the flutuations and the sizes of the fluctuotions.
+In picture made by Planck, these correspond to the range of  temperatures between the blue and red blobs, and the sizes of the blobs.